s2k/fd/README.md

 I created this tool **back in 2004**.
 It was programmed in a different world: On another operating system, using another file system (which most notably didn't have the concept of case-sensitive file names).
 This version originally used ISO-8859-1 as the default (and only) encoding, while it now assumes UTF-8.

 The early versions had it easy: Each character was assumed to use one byte in the file.
 This made displaying it in rows with a constant number of characters easy.
 Nowadays, however, a singe character may be composed of a (varying) number of bytes, making it impossible to always display the same number of characters in each row.
-This is just a small aspect of how character encoding is more complicated (and more complex).
+This is just a small aspect of how character encoding made things more complicated (and more complex).

 ## Installation